prabhas2002/RL_Berkeley/README.md

 TODO : Actor Critic in assignmnet -3

 ## Update (18/06/24)
 Attempedted SAC in assignmnet-3, but somebugs needs to be fixed.
+But over all its working good.